sean-parent/notebook/tools/docker-tools/README.md

 ```
 cd /mnt/host
-./tools/start.sh --lab --server --no-token
+./tools/start.sh --lab --server --no-token --no-slides
 ```

-To view the site, open a browser to `http://localhost:3000`.
+To view the site, open a browser to `http://localhost:4000/notebook/`.
 The site will auto rebuild and refresh as files are changed.
-The [Atom editor](https://atom.io/) has a nice [language package for markdown](https://atom.io/packages/language-markdown) that understand the YAML front matter that Jekyll uses, as well as a core package for markdown previews that uses the GitHub style (great for editing readme files).
+Jupyter Lab can be accessed at `http://localhost:8888`.

 ## Tips